Introduction

 Internship

-It gives an intern (student) the possibility for career exploration and development and to learn new skills.
+It gives an intern (student) the possibility of career exploration and development and learning new skills.
 It offers the employer the chance to bring new ideas and fuel into the culture and the workplace, develop talent, and build a potential pipeline for future employees.

 J